 Right Lane: The far right-hand lane is for slower traffic, but you will find yourself stuck behind semi-trucks or buses that can't go any faster.

 Left Lane: At this stage, you might be thinking the far left lane is the winner - if you rented a high-powered sports car or SUV version of one.
-In other words, you better have the horsepower, acceleration and James Bond coolness in high-speed chases.
+In other words, you better have the horsepower and acceleration.
 Driving in the far left lane, you are an unwilling link in a bullet train of tailgating cars.
 I kid you not!
-It's all good if everyone in the lane has similar driving skills, vehicle performance, and understanding of the dynamics of high-speed drafting.
+It's all good if everyone in the lane has similar driving skills, vehicle performance, and an understanding of the dynamics of high-speed drafting.
 Unfortunately, the drivers who don't can cause a chain reaction that leads to terrible traffic accidents in a blink of an eye.
 That's no way to start your vacation!
-So it's best to use the left for passing only (provided you have the power, tires and gusto!) and get back over to the middle or right lane.
+So it's best to use the left for passing only (provided you have the power, tires, and gusto!) and get back over to the middle or right lane.

 The next stop on the I-70 is Idaho Springs, a small mining town turned traveler stop.
 In fact, Gold Mine Tours are still possible at the ARGO Mine in this town.
 This is a welcomed relief stop for many, especially if you’ve started from DIA.
 So, take that much needed restroom break, grab some food and fill up your car if necessary!
 There are a few fast food eateries here (and a brand new Starbucks) if you need a quick bite.